vasuz/Mapping-The-MBTA/README.md

-# Mapping-The-MBTA
+# Mapping The MBTA

-An interactive visualization dashboard for the MBTA Network
+This is the server component of the "Mapping the MBTA" project.